-Consumer prices slump as virus suppresses spending
+Consumer prices slump 0.4% as virus puts chill on spending

-WASHINGTON (AP) — Consumer prices fell 0.4% in March, the largest decline in five years, revealing the downward pressure that the coronavirus pandemic is exerting on the cost gasoline, airfares, hotel rooms and other goods and services.
+WASHINGTON (AP) — Consumer prices fell 0.4% in March, the largest decline in five years, revealing the downward pressure that the coronavirus pandemic is exerting on the cost of gasoline, airfares, hotel rooms and other goods and services.

 Last month’s decline was the largest monthly drop since January 2015, the Labor Department said Friday.
 Consumer prices rose a slight 0.1 percent in February.